Here’s a little explanation to let you know what you’re getting yourself into:

 I write stories from my past, some of my thoughts on current events, anecdotal nannying adventures, mental health craziness; and, what it’s like to be a single 24 year old woman trying not to flail around Chicago.
 Am I a blogger?
 Am I a writer?
 Am I a nanny who’s publishing her journal on the Internet?
 Maybe I’m all three.

 As I continue to experiment with what going up and up means for me, I’ve realized that I don’t want to feel forced to write.
-I don’t want to write about things that I don’t care about.
-When I have to write about topics irrelevant to me, everything becomes significantly less entertaining and joyful.
+I don’t want to write about things that mean little to me.
+When I have to write about irrelevant topics, everything becomes significantly less entertaining and joyful.

 Don’t get me wrong, I know that I can.
 I studied English in college– I’m great at making words about things I don’t care about.
 So, for the purposes of whatever this is, anything disingenuous feels inherently wrong.
 This is probably why I’ve not made a career of writing.
 If I had, I’d likely become so turned off by words that I would lose the greatest creative outlet I have.

 My purpose in this venture is to use my writing and experiences to help others.
 I’ve struggled deeply to reach the point at which I now find myself.
-It would be an incredible waste to not share my lessons with others interested in hearing them.
-I want to get really good at this.
-I want to write as well as I can about what is most beneficial to you and me.
+It would be an incredible waste to not share my lessons with others interested in learning them.
 What I’m thinking is that if I invest most of myself in this authenticity, only the most fitting opportunities will take this blog where it needs to go.